What is Agile Methodology?

-- Dividing the project into incremental deliverable builds leads to more focus on quality of the product.
+- Dividing the project into incremental deliverable builds leads to more focus on the quality of the product.

-Disadvantages of Agile
+Disadvantages of Agile Methodology

-Following are the disadvantages of Agile methodology-
+The following are the disadvantages of Agile methodology-

 - For complex projects, the resource requirement and effort are difficult to estimate.

-- Frequent deliverables, feedback and collaboration can be very demanding for some customers.
+- Frequent deliverables, feedback, and collaboration can be very demanding for some customers.